Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Results and Discussions

+We compute the Chern number of effective lattice Hamiltonian in Eq.~(\ref{lattice-hamil}).
+The condition for the band gap to close is obtained by solving $d_3({\bf k})=0$, which gives the following condition in,

 This equation specifies the points in momentum space where the conduction band and valance band touch, as well as parameter values at which such touching occurs.
 The gap closes at the $\Gamma$ point ($0,0$) if $\Delta_m$ vanishes.
 At the $M$ point ($\pi,\pi$), the gap closes when $J_2 = -\frac{\Delta_m}{64}$.
-At the $X$ ($\pi,0$) and $Y$ ($0,\pi$) points, the gap closes when $J_2 = -\frac{\Delta_m}{16}$.
-From the gap closing conditions, the Chern number changes as a function of $\Delta_m$ and $J_2$:
+Similarly, at the $X$ ($\pi,0$) and $Y$ ($0,\pi$) points, the gap closes when $J_2 = -\frac{\Delta_m}{16}$.
+From the gap closing conditions, the Chern number changes as a function of light-matter coupling strength $A_L$ (with $\eta=-1$):

-Thus by tuning $J_2$, the system exhibits the sequence of topological transitions $\mathcal{C}: 0\to 1 \to 3$, driven by tuning $J_2$ which in turn can be controlled by the intensity or photon energy of the incident light.
-The direct light-matter control offer a feasibe route to engineer the system's topological properties in situ.
+where, $A_L=\frac{e^2A^2_0}{\hbar^3\omega}$.
+Thus by tuning $A_L$, the system exhibits the sequence of topological transitions $\mathcal{C}: 0\to 1 \to 3$, which in turn can be controlled by the intensity or photon energy of the incident light.
+The direct light-matter control offer a feasible route to engineer the system's topological properties in situ.
 The AHC exhibits corresponding quantized plateau $3e^2/h$ to $e^2/h$ to $0$, reflecting the change in the underlying topological invariant.
 The appearance of each plateau marks a separate topological phase, where the associated Chern number encodes the bulk band topology.